Pentium44/Game/README.md

 Maetrox - Multi-directional 2D game.

+How to compile:
+	You need to have SDL installed, specifically the image, mixer, and ttf modules.

+	Simply run the 'configure' shell script then type 'make'.
+A binary named 'game' will be created.

 To-do:
   * Multi-directional player sprite (finished)
   * Player vs wall collision detection (partial, will re-work next)